Adaptations:The Legs and Feet

 a fish, but ones that learn to hunt rabbits or ducks may do so.
 Although

-an eagle's beak is strong, powerful, and huge, it never carries sticks
+an eagle's beak is strong, powerful, and huge, it rarely if ever carries sticks

 or fish in its beak.

 you think of some reasons why eagles always carry items in their